 Overcoming adversity to breakout for Ohio State in 2020

-The Ohio State DT earned third-team All-Big Ten recognition from the conferences’ coaches.
+The Ohio State DT earned third-team All-Big Ten recognition from the conference’s coaches.
 Furthermore, multiple media outlets adorned Garrett with All-American honors.
 Following his senior season success, it was anticipated he’d follow fellow Ohio State DT Tommy Togiai to the NFL Draft.
-However, in returning for another season, Garrett has the potential to elevate his stock ahead of the 2022 NFL Draft dramatically.
+However, Garrett opted to return to the Buckeyes, feeling like he still had something to prove while wanting to be a leader for a young defense.